hemml/OMGlib/README.md

 Slots marked with `:mirrored t` will present both on backend and browser sides.
 All instances, created on browser-side, will load values on that slots from the backend.
 But, only on creation time, and there are no backward (browser-to-backend) synchronization.

 The method `(sync-slot (m-object slot))` can be called both on backend and in a browser to synchronize slot value with backend instance.
 If it called on backend, instances in all active sessions will be updated.

+#### Data synchronization between objects

+The `OMG` library provides a special m-class `data-sync`, defined in `omgutil` package.
+This class provides a notification mechanism for browser-side instances of mirrored objects.
+This class don't provides any real syncronization and even don't specify data storage itself.
+After each data update, you must call `sync-data` method on backend providing the m-instance as a parameter.
+If the browser loses it's server connection, the `sync-data` method will be called after reconnection for all instances of `data-sync` which needed.
+To make it useful, you have to subclass `data-sync` class, providing a data storage slots and addind `sync-data :after` browser-side method, to perform a real data synchronization.

 ### Sessions